Moving to or considering living in Germany? Working in Germany?

 Comment 1:

-- ‘Germans take rules seriously and feel it’s their social duty to keep each other in check’
+• ‘Germans take rules seriously and feel it’s their social duty to keep each other in check’

-- ‘Too direct’
+• ‘Too direct’

 Comment 2:

-- ‘Germans are arrogant’
+• ‘Germans are arrogant’

 Comment 3:

-- ‘The Germans are unfriendly and cold’
+• ‘The Germans are unfriendly and cold’

 I recently came across Erin Meyer and her book The Culture Map!
-It was almost as if the heavens opened and the angels began to sing!
+It was almost as if the heavens opened, and the angels began to sing!
 Was it possible to actually contextualise behaviours and tendencies of a particular country/culture in a meaningful way?
 And the answer is yes!!
-The other good news is that Erin Meyer (along with a host of other anthropologists) have done all the hard work for you, so all you need to do is be willing to learn.
+The other good news is that Erin Meyer (along with a host of other anthropologists) has done all the hard work for you, so all you need to do is be willing to learn.

-By taking the time to try and understand the other perspective rather than judge life already becomes easier.
+By taking the time to try and understand the other perspective rather than judge, life already becomes easier.

 The Culture Map and how it works?

-In essence, The Culture Map prioritises 8 scales when comparing one culture to another namely:
+In essence, The Culture Map prioritises 8 scales when comparing one culture to another, namely:

-- Communicating
+• Communicating

-- Evaluating
+• Evaluating

-- Persuading
+• Persuading

-- Leading
+• Leading

-- Deciding
+• Deciding

-- Trusting
+• Trusting

-- Disagreeing
+• Disagreeing

-- Scheduling
+• Scheduling

 Also important to note, the absolute positioning of where a country/culture lies on the scale is of less importance than where it lies in relation to another country/culture.
-In other words, by mapping one culture vs another one is able to identify potentially contentious areas and address them.
-This is not to say one way is better than another but rather that each approach is different and thus can lead to frustrations and potentially avoidable problems!
+In other words, by mapping one culture vs another, one is able to identify potentially contentious areas and address them.
+This is not to say one way is better than another, but rather that each approach is different and thus can lead to frustrations and potentially avoidable problems!

-So for anyone experiencing huge frustrations trying to consider where their country/culture lies in relation to Germany on that particular ‘issue’ may provide a lot of insight!
+So, for anyone experiencing huge frustrations, trying to consider where their country/culture lies in relation to Germany on that particular ‘issue’ may provide a lot of insight!

-Working/living in Germany the bits that no one explains
+Working/living in Germany, the bits that no one explains

-So, now comes the bit where we try to give some context and explain the ‘between the lines’ bits (or lack there of in Germany).
+So, now comes the bit where we try to give some context and explain the ‘between the lines’ bits (or lack thereof in Germany).

 Comment 1:

-- ‘Germans take rules seriously and feel it’s their social duty to keep each other in check’
+• ‘Germans take rules seriously and feel it’s their social duty to keep each other in check’

-- ‘Too direct’
+• ‘Too direct’

 Comment 2:

-- ‘Germans are arrogant and inflexible’
+• ‘Germans are arrogant and inflexible’

 Also, Germany is very egalitarian (consensual) in their decision making.
-That is to say, decision making is an inclusive process.
-Meaning it takes incredibly long however once the decision is made it is very difficult to change.
-This contrasts for example with America which is hierarchical (ie the boss decides) in their approach but this decision is very open to change and often.
+That is to say, decision-making is an inclusive process.
+Meaning it takes incredibly long; however, once the decision is made, it is very difficult to change.
+This contrasts, for example, with America, which is hierarchical (i.e. the boss decides) in their approach, but this decision is very open to change and often.

 Comment 3:

-- ‘Germans are unfriendly and cold’
+1. ‘Germans are unfriendly and cold’

-To address this we must first understand the Coconut and Peach Model of interpersonal interaction.
+To address this, we must first understand the Coconut and Peach Model of interpersonal interaction.

 German Culture is defined as being a coconut culture.